Are you looking for the best podcasting hosting sites in 2024 for your podcast business?

-The features will allow you to market your podcast across the different channel.
+The features will allow you to market your podcast across different channels.

 Generate a website for your podcast.

-Moving your podcast from another host to Transistor is very easy with a simple click.
-You only need to enter your current RSS feed, and Transistor will import your MP3s and show notes for you in a matter of seconds.
+Moving your podcast from another host to Transistor is easy.
+With a simple click, you only need to enter your current RSS feed.
+Then, Transistor will import your MP3s and show notes for you in a matter of seconds.

-If you have a show from any of the podcast hosts such as Podbean, Blubrry, Soundcloud, Libsyn, Simplecast and Anchor, you can move them into Transistor.
+If you have shows from podcast hosts such as Podbean, Blubrry, Soundcloud, Libsyn, Simplecast, or Anchor, you can move them to Transistor.

 The starter starts from $19 per month for 10,000 downloads per month which are suitable for most podcasters.